 Fluoride is a naturally occurring mineral that can strengthen the enamel as well as prevent dental cavities.
 You can get fluoride from tap water, foods, toothpaste, supplements, and mouth rinses.

 Fluoride is vital for the development of a child’s teeth.
 Most of the foods we consume strip off the natural minerals from the enamel thereby weakening it and exposing it to decay and cavities.

 Brushing using fluoride toothpaste will help to enamel to reabsorb the minerals as well as strengthen it.

 The American Dental Association is promoting the consumption of tap water.
-Did you know that most of the taped water (about 75 percent) of tapped water is fluoridated?
-Fluoridation is the adding of fluoride to treated water to increase its levels.
+Did you know that most of the taped water (about 75 percent) of tap water is fluoridated?
+Fluoridation is the addition of fluoride to treated water to increase its levels.

 Apart from education, it is vital to get a professional cleaning.
 When you come for the regular dental checkup we will clean the teeth to remove any buildup.
 Professional dental exams and cleanings will keep decay at bay and prevent an extraction.
 Remember teeth extraction will warrant the use of cosmetic procedures such as dental implants.

 Dental sealants.
 The Centers for Diseases Control recommends dental sealants for children when the permanent teeth start to erupt.
 The sealants will prevent decay and prevent premature loss of the teeth, so visit a dentist near you to get them.

 Dental crowns work similarly to sealants, but instead of permanent teeth, the crowns are applied to primary ones.